What is ExpressRoute?

 See the recommendation for High availability and failover with Azure ExpressRoute

 Can I access Office 365 US Government Community (GCC) services over an Azure US Government ExpressRoute circuit?

 Yes.
 Office 365 GCC service endpoints are reachable through the Azure US Government ExpressRoute.
 However, you first need to open a support ticket on the Azure portal to provide the prefixes you intend to advertise to Microsoft.
 Your connectivity to Office 365 GCC services will be established after the support ticket is resolved.

 Route filters for Microsoft peering

-You won't see any routes.
-You have to attach a route filter to your circuit to start prefix advertisements.
-For instructions, see Configure route filters for Microsoft peering.
+You don't see any routes until you attach a route filter to your circuit to start prefix advertisements.
+For more information, see Configure route filters for Microsoft peering.

 When you're using route filters, anyone can turn on Microsoft peering.
 However, for consuming Microsoft 365 services, you still need to get authorized by Microsoft 365.